sapience/xrpl-go/docs/docs/packages/keypairs.md

  Every function in the package that requires a cryptographic algorithm will accept any type that satisfies the `KeypairCryptoAlg` interface.
 So, if desired, you can implement your own algorithm and use it in this package.

- However, `xrpl-go` library already exports both algorithm getters that satisfy the `KeypairCryptoAlg` and `NodeDerivationCryptoAlg` interfaces.
-They're available under the package `github.com/Peersyst/xrpl-go/pkg/crypto`, which exports both algorithm getters that satisfy the `KeypairCryptoAlg` and `NodeDerivationCryptoAlg` interfaces.
+ However, the library already exports both algorithm getters that satisfy the `KeypairCryptoAlg` and `NodeDerivationCryptoAlg` interfaces.
+They're available under the package `github.com/Peersyst/xrpl-go/pkg/crypto`, which exports both algorithm getters that satisfy the `KeypairCryptoAlg`, `NodeDerivationCryptoAlg` interfaces.

 ### crypto package

-The `crypto` package exports the following algorithm getters that satisfy the `KeypairCryptoAlg` and `NodeDerivationCryptoAlg` interfaces:
+The `crypto` package exports the following algorithm getters that satisfy the `KeypairCryptoAlg`, `NodeDerivationCryptoAlg` interfaces:

 - `ED25519()`
 - `SECP256K1()`